Visiting Narbonne always brings back memories of my high school Latin class and our teacher, Ms. Clegg.

 Like most things the early Romans did right, they chose Narbonne as the capital of their colony in France.
 Narbonne had a natural harbor and, at that time, direct access to the Mediterranean Sea.
 The city’s proximity to the Pyrenees Mountains and the Iberian Peninsula made it a crucial point along the land routes connecting Italy to Spain.

-The Romans took advantage of Narbonne’s prime location and made it the hub of an extensive network of roads throughout the empire.
-The Via Domitia, the first Roman road in Gaul, started in Narbonne; it facilitated trade, communication, and the movement of Roman troops throughout the empire.
+The Romans capitalized on Narbonne’s prime location, making it the hub of an extensive network of roads throughout the empire.
+The Via Domitia, the first Roman road in Gaul, originated in Narbonne, facilitating trade, communication, and the movement of Roman troops throughout the empire.

 The Roman Seaport – Portus Narbo

 Along with an impressive land route, Narbonne was a seaport (“Portus Narbo) — the second-largest port in the Western Roman Empire, following Rome.
 Discovering the exact location of the original port is an ongoing project.
-Time and the elements have caused the seascape to morph.
+Time and the elements have transformed the seascape.

 Roman Artifacts in Narbonne

-Via Domitia Evidence of the ancient Roman road, Via Domitia, is on view for all who visit Narbonne’s city center.
+Via Domitia: Evidence of the ancient Roman road, Via Domitia, is on display for all visitors to Narbonne’s city center.

 After the Romans

 Between Roman times and the 12th century, Narbonne transitioned from a Roman colony to a stronghold for the Visigoths and a Frankish possession.
 During the 12th and 13th centuries, Narbonne served as the capital of the Viscounty of Narbonne, a feudal territory under the control of local rulers.
-It was a rich cultural and intellectual center and a significant hub of religious activity with a powerful bishopric.
+It was a rich cultural and intellectual center, as well as a significant hub of religious activity, with a powerful bishopric.
 Stately Gothic structures were built throughout the town.

 One impressive example of Gothic architecture in Narbonne is the Cathedral of Saint-Just and Saint-Pasteur.
 It features beautiful stained glass windows, intricate stone carvings, and grand rose windows.